 Are you living with a tooth which has been broken or damaged by decay?
-If so, the Apple Dental team of Lane Cove dentists can call on a variety of treatment options to restore your tooth, such as with a restorative filling or crown.
+If so, the Apple Dental team of Lane Cove dentists can call on a variety of treatment options to restore your tooth, such as with a restorative filling or dental crown.
 But in some cases, for example if your tooth has suffered too much damage to be repaired and saved, extraction of your tooth may be the best option.

 If this is the case for you, we may recommend one of two types of extraction:

-- A simple extraction can be carried out on a tooth that we can clearly see in your mouth, which doesn’t show any clinical abnormalities.
+- A simple tooth extraction can be carried out on a tooth that we can clearly see in your mouth, which doesn’t show any clinical abnormalities.
 This method is usually a quick and comfortable way to extract a problem tooth, needing only local anaesthetic to numb the tooth and surrounding area of your mouth.

 Even though your bone will usually naturally regenerate over time, your situation may call for such a bone graft after your tooth extraction, to keep any bone shrinkage to a minimum.
 This is particularly crucial if we plan on replacing your extracted tooth with dental implants, which need solid bone structure to fully integrate with your jaw.